Coming Up on the Roadmap

 Windows Beta and Beyond

 Let’s begin with some news for our Windows users.
-Tower 3 for Windows is currently in beta, bringing a visual overhaul (including a new dark mode), greatly improved performance, new features including Quick Actions and search, and much more.
-If you’re on Windows and this sounds interesting to you, head over to our Tower Windows beta page and sign up for the beta!
+Tower 3 for Windows will bring a visual overhaul (including a new dark mode), greatly improved performance, new features including Quick Actions and search, and much more.

-Of course, there are updates in the works for Windows beyond what's in the current beta.
+Of course, there are updates in the works for Windows beyond version 3.
 Here's a short selection:

 GPG support will make it possible to sign commits and tags and to verify signed commits and tags — in short, making sure a commit really is from the author it claims to be.

 Force push with lease is a safer alternative to force pushing — a somewhat simplified explanation is that this operation will warn you if there have been commits you might not be aware of on the remote branch you’re trying to overwrite.